Huguenots: Demographics

+Links to nobility

 The new teaching of John Calvin attracted sizeable portions of the nobility and urban bourgeoisie.
 After John Calvin introduced the Reformation in France, the number of French Protestants steadily swelled to ten percent of the population, or roughly 1.8 million people, in the decade between 1560 and 1570.
 During the same period there were some 1,400 Reformed churches operating in France.
 Hans J. Hillerbrand, an expert on the subject, in his Encyclopedia of Protestantism: 4-volume Set claims the Huguenot community reached as much as 10% of the French population on the eve of the St. Bartholomew's Day massacre, declining to 7 to 8% by the end of the 16th century, and further after heavy persecution began once again with the Revocation of the Edict of Nantes by Louis XIV in 1685.
 Among the nobles, Calvinism peaked on the eve of the St. Bartholomew's Day massacre.
 Since then, it sharply decreased as the Huguenots were no longer tolerated by both the French royalty and the Catholic masses.
-By the end of the sixteenth century, Huguenots constituted 7-8% of the whole population, or 1.2 million people.
+By the end of the sixteenth century, Huguenots constituted 7–8% of the whole population, or 1.2 million people.
 By the time Louis XIV revoked the Edict of Nantes in 1685, Huguenots accounted for 800,000 to 1 million people.

 Huguenots controlled sizeable areas in southern and western France.
 In addition, many areas, especially in the central part of the country, were also contested between the French Reformed and Catholic nobles.
 Demographically, there were some areas in which the whole populations had been Reformed.
 These included villages in and around the Massif Central, as well as the area around Dordogne, which used to be almost entirely Reformed too.
 John Calvin was a Frenchman and himself largely responsible for the introduction and spread of the Reformed tradition in France.
 He wrote in French, but unlike the Protestant development in Germany, where Lutheran writings were widely distributed and could be read by the common man, it was not the case in France, where only nobles adopted the new faith and the folk remained Catholic.
 This is true for many areas in the west and south controlled by the Huguenot nobility.
 Although relatively large portions of the peasant population became Reformed there, the people, altogether, still remained majority Catholic.

 Overall, Huguenot presence was heavily concentrated in the western and southern portions of the French kingdom, as nobles there secured practise of the new faith.
 These included Languedoc-Roussillon, Gascony and even a strip of land that stretched into the Dauphiné.
 Huguenots lived on the Atlantic coast in La Rochelle, and also spread across provinces of Normandy and Poitou.
-In the south, towns like Castres, Montauban, Montpellier and Nimes were Huguenot strongholds.
+In the south, towns like Castres, Montauban, Montpellier and Nîmes were Huguenot strongholds.
 In addition, a dense network of Protestant villages permeated the rural mountainous region of the Cevennes.
 Inhabited by Camisards, it continues to be the backbone of French Protestantism.
 Historians estimate that roughly 80% of all Huguenots lived in the western and southern areas of France.